ccallawa/alyvix_doc/alyvix_designer/designer_interface_overview.rst

 root node marked :guilabel:`S` along with a thumbnail of the screen capture.

 To add a visual element to the tree, press :guilabel:`EDIT` in the bottom right hand of the Designer panel.
-This will return us to the screen capture with the purple guide lines.
+This will return us to the screen capture with the guide lines.

 .. figure:: images/ad_screen_capture_combined.png
    :align: center